 The model presented here begins from a fundamental point.
 In America, all police policies must be built from a foundation of the United States Constitution, as well as all other requirements of the law binding on the respective agency.
 The overwhelming majority of our nation’s law enforcement agencies operate under the jurisdiction of one of America’s fifty states.
 For those agencies, their corresponding state constitution is also within its core foundational bedrock.
 The central importance of these constitutional commitments is reflected in the fact that each officer swears an oath of allegiance to them.
 On this point, the implementation of police policies must always allow an agency’s personnel to maintain unbroken fidelity to their sworn oaths, while following the guidance provided by their agency and its leaders.

-Secondly, the six identified principles should be understood as being essential in the effort to establish best practice policies that enhance an agency’s ability to meet its public safety mission.
+Secondly, the identified principles and supporting pillars should be understood as being essential in the effort to establish best practice policies that enhance an agency’s ability to meet its public safety mission.
 Policies that weaken the ability of an agency to meet its core mission are not best practice.
 It is essential that police executives view the policy development process from the context of two key perspectives.
 Externally, the policies established by police agencies must be simultaneously respectful of individual liberty and civil rights, while also fostering public safety.
 Internally, our law enforcement agencies must establish policies that are consistent with professional standards, as well as all collective bargaining agreements that govern the employer-employee relationship with their members.
 Being mindful of the rights of our police officers is an essential component in ensuring our officers are respectful of the rights of others.
 In a constitutional republic, the level of safety in the community is directly correlated to the strength of the police-community relationship.
 Best practice police policies legitimately foster both public and officer safety.

 Fourth, police policy development should never be a theoretical exercise.
 Policies that are altered or established simply to placate external audiences or “paper over” operational issues are ultimately harmful to the credibility of the agency, weaken the ability of the agency to meet its mission, and can place the agency’s personnel in severe jeopardy administratively, legally, and physically.
 Additionally, it is a core responsibility of police executives and public officials to ensure that our police officers are never confronted with circumstances in which adherence to a policy places them in opposition with community expectations relative to public safety, the law, or their sworn oaths.
 All such flawed policies are fundamentally failures of leadership.
 At their core, an agency’s policies must be realistic and facilitate the proper completion of the essential work of the profession.
 In short, police policies must be trainable, and they must establish procedures, standards, and expectations that are appropriately and reasonably attainable by the agency’s personnel.